ChujianXiao/ElderGuard-Firmware-and-UI/ESPPrototype-1/README.md

 - **Toolchain:** Arduino IDE

 ## Versions
-Current version: **v2.1**
+Current version: **v2.2.1**

 ### Version History
-- **v2.0** - Migrated to ESP32 Microcontroller for its on-chip Wi-FI functionality, created seperate folder.
+- **v2.0** - Migrated to ESP32 Microcontroller for its on-chip Wi-FI functionality, created separate folder.

 - **v2.1** - Implemented FreeRTOS, separated tasks for sensors, UI and Wi-Fi.
 Sensors now read data to global variable, which can be accessed by the UI.
     - Created semaphores to manage global data access